|Medical Student Elective 93ZL710||Dr. Schneider|

 |Final Project Due|

-Note: Class will meet in Ruth Lilly library Room 302 on this date for lunch and presentation of final projects by students.
+Note: Class will meet in Ruth Lilly library Room 307 on this date for lunch and presentation of final projects by students.
+Lunch will be served.